zammad/zammad-admin-documentation/manage/macros/how-do-they-work.rst

 * add internal or public notes to the ticket
    This allows you to help your agents with specific information if needed.
    (e.g. automated changes a macro applied to the ticket)
+* use relative time
+   (e.g. set a pending reminder of a ticket in 7 days)

 Further Settings
 ----------------